Hazelnuts are the edible nuts of the hazel tree which is in the Betulaceae

 , these are panallergens which can cause allergic reactions across multiple foods.

-Cor a 8 is a lipid transfer protein (LTP)
+Cor a 8 is a Lipid Transfer Protein

-.
-This group of proteins commonly cause allergic symptoms.
+(LTP).
+This group of proteins commonly causes severe allergic symptoms.

 Cor a 9 is an 11S protein

 (also known as legumin like).
 Cor a 11 is a 7S protein

 (also known as vicilin like) and Cor a 14 is a 2S protein